shane1027/EE30321/README.md

 # EE30321i
-Developing an understanding of microcontrollers for use in Embedded Systems using the 16-bit PIC24.
+Developing an understanding of microcontrollers and Embedded Systems using the 16-bit PIC24.

 Skills Covered: